jankoskiantonio/EmployeeManagementSystem/README.md

 To test APIs with Swagger:

 Use the login endpoint and send a request with:

 username: hrmanager1@gmail.com

 password: hrmanager

-or create your own account with a register request
+or create your own account with a register request.
+Then use the token from the login response to authorize.